wclever/NdYaccLexTool/README.md

     Not all examples are done yet, so errors can come up.
     These examples are in the directory "progs".

-    The executables needed to generate the source-code is are already, for your convenience in the directory tools.
-    In the configuration of the tool, let all sources configureable in disabled controls point to this directory.

     This project is, like the one described below, under same conditions and license.

+    How to use it:

+    You don't need the directory ndYacclex.
+It is there for your convenience.
+The compiled executables are in the tools directory.

+    Compile the project in the source-directory.

+    In the configuration of the compiled tool, let all sources configureable in disabled controls in the GUI of the tool point to this directory.

+    Get yourself a working directory, where you want your to create test-project to come.
+    Point the other two to your Yacc and Lex files.

+    In case that you don't have a Yacc-file but only a Lex-file, click on "default" in the Tool-GUI, and a default Yacc-file will be added.

     Below the README from Roman Yankovsky